We aim to fly a kite to the highest altitude in the world

 Dyneema®, the world’s strongest fiber™

 Where eagles dare.
 A 2 meter eagle soars with the big DT Delta in October 2005 at 3,000 ft above the air strip.
+Soon after the kite line broke and the kite drifted about 25 km to the east.
+It has never been found.
+This was before we had onboard GPS telemetry.
+However despite a 161 Mhz tracking transmitter being on the kite, it was not found.

 Hugh and Greg Moore recovering line at the western end of the Cable Downs air strip October 2005.
-The kite had gone down after the electric winch motor burned out.
+The kite had gone down the previous day after the electric winch motor burned out.
 During attempts to "walk the line down" a splice had separated with 2 km of line still attached.
-The line end then had caught in a tree keeping the kite flying at about 3,000 ft.
+The line then caught in a tree keeping the kite flying at about 3,000 ft.
 The kite eventually came down on a property to the east, laying line over the tree tops.
 We recovered the line without much difficulty but it was effectively the end of our record attempts for 2005.

 AGL: Above ground level.
 The kite's altitude must be measured from the altitude of the launch point.
 The sea level (AMSL) altitude is the reference for GPS units then the ground height above sea level is subtracted from AMSL to give height above the launch point.